SJU-Capstone-DS-DayOne/Palette-AI-models/README.md

-# Team-Model
+# Model (AI&Data)

 ## Description

-Capstone Design: Palette’s AI, a dating course recommendation platform for couples
+Palette is a dating course recommendation platform for couples. <br>
+This repository covers AI technologies used in Palette.

 ## Member